ibm-cloud-docs/sap/sap-refarch-nw-hana.md

 {:deprecated: .deprecated}

-# SAP NetWeaver 7.x with HANA {{site.data.keyword.cloud}} VPC
+# SAP NetWeaver 7.x with SAP HANA {{site.data.keyword.cloud}} VPC
 {: #sap-refarch-nw-hana}

-HANA is one of several databases that can be deployed on SAP NetWeaver in the {{site.data.keyword.cloud}}.
+SAP HANA is one of several databases that can be deployed on SAP NetWeaver in the {{site.data.keyword.cloud}}.
 SAP HANA is an in-memory database installed on a dedicated database server.
-The main architecture deployments for HANA are single-host or multiple-host systems. {{site.data.keyword.cloud_notm}} is certified for running SAP NetWeaver application servers ABAP, Java, and SAP products based on these application server stacks.
+The main architecture deployments for SAP HANA are single-host or multiple-host systems. {{site.data.keyword.cloud_notm}} is certified for running SAP NetWeaver application servers ABAP, Java, and SAP products based on these application server stacks.

 ## SAP NetWeaver architecture
 {: #sap-netweaver-arch-syb}